MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/copilot-ask-questions.md

 1. [Open Copilot](use-sales-copilot.md#open-copilot).
 1. Select the sparkle icon (:::image type="icon" source="media/sparkle-icon.png" border="false":::), select **Ask questions** > **Show recent changes for opportunity or Show recent changes for lead**, and select **Enter**.

-    - If you have a record open, Copilot displays the list of recent changes to it.
+    - When a record is opened, Copilot displays the list of recent changes to it.
-    - If you're in the grid view, Copilot lists the records you own.
+    - When in grid view, Copilot lists the records for which you have read access.
 Hover over a record and select **Get updates**.

 1. To get the list of changes to a specific lead or opportunity, type **/** and then start typing the name of the opportunity or lead.